GuildedAPI/docs/docs/reference.md

 ### Rate Limiting

-The HTTP API has very loose rate limits, most likely due to it not being written for automation.
+The HTTP API has very loose rate limits.
 Because of this, we do not know much about how rate limiting works on Guilded.
 A good rule of thumb is to not spam the API with repetitive requests and to simply stay reasonable.

-## Gateway (WebSocket) API

-The Gateway API is used for maintaining persistent, stateful websocket connections between your client and Guilded servers.
-These connections are used for receiving real-time events your client can use to track and update local state.
-For information on opening Gateway connections, please see the [Gateway API](/topics/gateway) section.

 ## Message Formatting